Tampa Bay's Russell Gage carted off field vs. Dallas - WHIZ News

 Players from both teams took a knee and prayed while medical personnel attended to Gage.
 Tom Brady, who threw the pass to Gage, stood near the medical staff before the game resumed.

 On Jan.
 2, Hamlin went into cardiac arrest after making a tackle.
 Teammates were in tears while he was taken by ambulance to a hospital in Cincinnati.
-Hamlin has made a remarkable recovery and watched the Bills beat the Dolphins in an AFC wild-card game from home.
+Hamlin has made a remarkable recovery and watched from home as the Bills beat the Dolphins in an AFC wild-card game.

+The immediate uncertainty surrounding Gage’s injury sparked an outpouring of support on social media.

+Former NFL quarterback Robert Griffin III, an ESPN analyst, posted on Twitter: “Prayers up for Russell Gage.”

 Follow Rob Maaddi on Twitter at https://twitter.com/robmaaddi